-After completing four enjoyable years as a mature-aged student at La Trobe University in 2000, Glenys was contracted to coordinate business development classes at Continuing Education.
-When she attended a painting class in 2002 she found that she was truly ‘captured’ by watercolour, with its magical and often unexpected elements of chance.
-Glenys was curious to see how far she could push the boundaries and, as her work evolved, her use of pigment has become bolder and often used straight from the tube.
-Her subject-matter is broad and Glenys continues to develop her detailed interpretations in order to meet contemporary trends.
+Like many watercolourists Glenys has been truly captured by its magical and often unexpected elements of chance.
+Glenys was curious to see how far she could push the boundaries and, as her work evolved, her use of watercolour pigment has become bolder and is often used straight from the tube.
+Her subject-matter is broad and she continues to develop her detailed interpretations in order to meet contemporary trends.

-Although she ensures that her preliminary ideas represent good balance and design, many of her paintings are developed along the way.
-Viewers have commented that they sense a mystical quality in her work which is often imaginative and quirky.
+Enhanced through the use of high quality watercolour paints and papers her current work display many layers of pigment, ensuring a vibrant palette of strong clean colours.
+Although she ensures that her preliminary ideas represent good balance and design, many of her paintings are developed along the way and her work is often described as imaginative and quirky.
 This vigorous approach to watercolour perfectly suits her analytical mind, enabling her to underpin exciting and joyous paintings with strong composition and colourful elements.

 If you would like to commission a painting, similar in style to one that has caught your eye on this website, please email your ideas to Glenys.